 Rachel Parkinson has been involved in the entertainment industry since 1992, having played drums, guitar and sung in original touring pub and club bands from the age of 16.

-Her first band, Exploding Daisies, released a CD album in Australia and overseas, and charted as high as 15 in the Australian Independent Charts.
-Exploding Daisies toured Australia supporting the likes of Baby Animals, Boom Crash Opera, Hunters and Collectors and Mental As Anything.
+Her first band, Exploding Daisies, had a release in Australia and overseas, and charted as high as 15 in the Australian Independent Charts.
+Exploding Daisies toured Australia supporting the likes of Baby Animals, Hunters and Collectors and Mental As Anything.

 As a solo performer Rachel supported Eric Burdon and The Animals and performed at numerous venues throughout Australia.

 Rachel completed a Preschool Music Teacher Training Course (Level 1) through the Kodaly Music Education Institute of Australia in 2006 and is a full writer member of the Australasian Performing Right Association (APRA).
 Rachel has also been a member of the Australian Recording Industry Association (ARIA) since 2011.

 Rachel is continually updating her skills by attending workshops and courses held by the Kodaly Music Education Institute of Australia.

 The music is all live; it’s not just prancing around to CDs.
 Everyone loves live music!
 Want another chorus?
 No problems!
 Want to sing louder, quieter, slower, faster?
 Let’s do it!

 The Little Feet Music program is a carefully researched, developmental and sequential music program.
 It's fun, entertaining and educational.
 All of our teachers play guitar and sing, so all of the music is live and we use a variety of percussion instruments and fun, colourful props.
 Each term your child will be given a Little Feet Music song book to keep, which has lots of the songs and activities we'll do in the classes for that term.
 There are lots of songs you'll know as well as loads more for you to learn!